textbook/textbook.github.io/content/development/js-tdd-ftw.md

  2. Extend your implementation for [additional weapons] (e.g. Rock Paper Scissors Lizard Spock).
 How easy or hard is this?

      - **Advanced** - read about the _"open-closed principle"_, [OCP].
-Can you refactor your code such that adding more outcomes doesn't mean a change to the `rcp` function?
+Can you refactor your code such that adding more outcomes doesn't mean a change to the `rps` function?

  3. Test-drive out some validation - what should your code do if either or both of the inputs aren't recognised shapes?
 If you decide to throw an error, note that per [the Jest docs] you need to pass a function to defer execution: